- Whiplash (2014) movie review: Visually and aurally remarkable, Damien Chazelle’s psychological drama provides J.K. Simmons with a devil of a role.

-Damien Chazelle, writer and director of Whiplash, his 2014 Sundance Film Festival-winning second feature, is himself a musical prodigy of sorts.
-He attended the sort of prestigious musical conservatory his protagonist – played by the acerbic, ascending star Miles Teller – attends in Chazelle's sharply realized, emotionally explosive film.
+Damien Chazelle is a musical prodigy of sorts.
+He went to the sort of prestigious musical conservatory his protagonist – played by acerbic ascending star Miles Teller – attends in the sharply realized, emotionally explosive Whiplash, the writer-director’s 2014 Sundance Film Festival-winning second feature.
 Whiplash, in fact, is a most appropriate title.

 The “insider’s” perspective can sometimes burden a young filmmaker – or a filmmaker of any age, really.
 Knowing too much can be a trap; the inclination to “get it right” down to the last well-known detail can muddy a story and stifle narrative flow.
-And there’s the possibility – or rather, the likelihood – that the filmmaker’s personal experience is actually interesting only to the filmmaker.
-Chazelle avoids these pitfalls.
+Besides, there’s the possibility – or rather, the likelihood – that the filmmaker’s personal experience is actually interesting only to the filmmaker him/herself.
+Chazelle, however, avoids these pitfalls.

+Fletcher taps Andrew to be the “alternate” in the school’s premier band, which in fact just means acting as a page turner for the band’s core player.
 Then one day Andrew is asked to “take the chair,” as they say.
-All hell breaks loose, thus concluding our devil metaphor.
+All hell breaks loose, and here we conclude our devil metaphor.

 As for Whiplash, simply put, its theme adds up to this: At what cost perfection?

-In the context of Chazelle’s densely woven story, the answer is also simple: Everything.
+In the context of Damien Chazelle’s densely woven story, the answer is also simple: Everything.

 J.K.
 Simmons Whiplash movie image: Sony Pictures Classics.